Work with us

 Summer internship opportunity in the arts for Williams College students!

-During the nine-week program, each student will work 30 hours a week at an arts institution in the Berkshires (WCMA, the Clark Art Institute, or MASS MoCA).
+During the nine-week program, each student will work 24 hours a week at an arts institution in the Berkshires (WCMA, the Clark Art Institute, MASS MoCA, or Artist Book Foundation).
 Students will be assigned a department and supervisor who will help guide and train the student on their work.

-Beyond the 30-hour work week, each Tuesday morning the cohort of students will participate in a variety of professional development opportunities, hands-on workshops, and conversations about museum practice.
-There will also be networking opportunities with alumni and young professionals, outings around the Berkshires, and a two- to three-day trip to New York City.
+Beyond the 24-hour work week, each Monday the cohort of students will participate in a variety of professional development opportunities, hands-on workshops, and conversations about museum practice.
+There will also be networking opportunities with alumni and young professionals, outings around the Berkshires, and a three-day trip to Boston.
 All will be financially covered by the program.

-Check back in late February for summer 2024 opportunities.
-Email Rachel Heisler at [email protected] with any questions.
+Summer 2024 positions have been filled.
+Please email Rachel Heisler at [email protected] with any questions.

 The Williams Summer Arts Program 2023 cohort.